ma-quantumlab/IoT-Server/AlertsAPI.md

 7. bob_temperature
 Name or Index: 3
 ```
+Finally the program will request the user to chose a feild from the measurment chose above; in this example the feild "Alice Temperature 50K" was chosen.
 ```
 Choose field from measurement alice_temperature, or number from list:
 0. Alice Temperature 4K